 The amount of work to undo the crimping around the hook is not worth the effort, especially since you already have more wire than you need, so snip, snip.

 Get it as straight as you can by hand, then clamp the bends in your pliers and work the wire until it's as straight as you can get it.

 Step 4: Add Your First Hook

+This will be the hook that suspends your hanger from the rain gutter.
 Clamp your vice grips 3 inches from the end of the wire.
 Bend your wire, on both sides of the pliers, creating a roughly 45 degree angle.
 Make sure there is a roughly 1/2" gap between the 2 sides.
 This will accommodate the width of the side of the gutter.

-Step 5: Add The Second Hook
+Step 5: Add the Second Hook

 Measure 1 1/2 feet from your first bend, clamp and create another hook.
 This angle should be a little less than 45 degrees, and it should be in the opposite direction of your first bend.
 There should be a slight gap, but this is not critical.